 - The adjustable chinstrap lets the helmet grow with your child

 - It has air channels for ventilation

 - The strap connects to the helmet at only two points instead of four, so toddlers can take it off easily

-The lightweight cotton construction is still quite sturdy, and a movable visor can shield baby’s eyes from the sun or prevent face-to-surface contact in the event of a fall.
-One thing to note: this isn’t a bike helmet, as it doesn’t have the safety features needed to protect your child during active sports.
+The lightweight cotton construction is still sturdy, and a movable visor can shield a baby’s eyes from the sun, or prevent face-to-surface contact in the event of a fall.
+One thing to note: this is not a bike helmet, so doesn’t have the safety features needed to protect your child during active sports.

-- Both the straps and helmet are ventilated, so baby won’t be too hot
+- Both straps and helmet are ventilated, so baby won’t be too hot

 - It’s made of 100% lightweight cotton